chalkedgoose/chalkedgoose/README.md

 Memory: 2697MiB / 16384MiB
 ```

-[Amethyst](https://ianyh.com/amethyst/) has worked well for me I tried using [Yabai](https://github.com/koekeishiya/yabai) and a couple of
+I have had a good experience with [Amethyst](https://ianyh.com/amethyst/).
-other wms for Mac but I found Amethyst just makes sense to me.
+I tried [Yabai](https://github.com/koekeishiya/yabai) and a few other window managers for Mac,
-It's a bit inconsquential with smaller screens but if you work
+but Amethyst resonates with me.
+It's somewhat inconsequential on smaller screens,
-at a Desk sometimes it's nice to have to take advantage of the space.
+but if you work at a desk, it's nice to take advantage of the extra space.
-I also no longer need to awkardly drop a window into position.
+Plus, I no longer need to awkwardly position windows.

-[Wezterm](https://github.com/wez/wezterm) as a neovim user and fan of lua for programatically configuring apps
+As a Neovim user and a fan of Lua for programmatically configuring apps,
-I really like how easy wezterm is to configure and it feels a lot snappier compared to [iTerm2](https://iterm2.com/)
+I really appreciate how user-friendly [WezTerm](https://github.com/wez/wezterm) is.
-which would sometimes freeze or have graphical issues with neovim tabs.
+It's a lot snappier than [iTerm2](https://iterm2.com/),

-I use [fish](https://fishshell.com/) in place of zsh or bash I like it
+which would sometimes freeze or experience graphical issues with Neovim tabs.

-for no particular reason.
+I prefer [fish](https://fishshell.com/) shell over zsh or bash for no particular reason.

 ```lua
 local wezterm = require 'wezterm'